jdhao/nvim-config/docs/README.md

 great.
 Another great resource for programming font is the [nerd-font](https://github.com/ryanoasis/nerd-fonts) project.

-# Install Neovim
+# Install Nvim

-There are various ways to install Neovim based on your system.
+There are various ways to install Nvim based on your system.
 Note that some of plugins I use require Nvim master.
 It is recommended to use the nightly version of nvim.